dmpava/console-website/about.md

 ---
-title: About
+title: Welcome to a space dedicated to our personal growth.
 layout: page
 description: About
 bodyClass: page-about
 ---

-# Welcome to a space dedicated to our personal growth.

 If you are reading this, it is possible that you or someone close to you is looking for a safe place to unload, rest, and renew energy.
 Counseling is my passion because I have found in this profession a beautiful and useful way to help people.
 ## Purpose